AndrewHyland757/Oishi_Restaurant/README.md

 - [PostgreSQL](https://www.postgresql.org/)
     - I have used Heroku's PostgreSQL relational database in deployment to store the data for my models.

+## Further Possible Additions

+These are some features that can be implemented in the future.

+- More complexity to the reservation function.
+This could include the possibility of joining certain tables in the restaurant if needed.
+- Also, another realistic feature would be to have booking times every half an hour instead of one hour.
+This would mean each booking would have an end time, of say one hour and thirty minutes after the start of the booking.
+This would be a more realistic experience.
+- A platform to order a takaway.

 ## Credits